Here’s a suggested itinerary for a week in Israel that includes Tel Aviv, Jerusalem, the Dead Sea, and Masada.

 Day 7: Day trip to Masada & Dead Sea

-- Rent a car or take the bus from Jerusalem to visit Masada and Dead Sea.
+- Join Masada & Dead Sea Day Tour from Jerusalem.
+Alternatively you could rent a car or take the bus from Jerusalem to visit Masada and Dead Sea.

-- In the morning visit Masada which is an ancient fortification built in the year 30 BCE by King Herod and is situated on top of an isolated rock plateau.
+- In the morning visit Masada which is an ancient fortification built in the year 30 BCE by King Herod and is situated on top of a rock plateau.
 It is an archaeological site that houses the remains of a Sicarii settlement.
 Masada was declared a UNESCO World Heritage Site in 2001 for its historical and cultural importance.
 It is a national symbol of Jewish heroism and perseverance.
-Hop on the cable car for a faster ride to the top.
+Use the cable car for easier and faster way to reach to the top

 - In the afternoon, make your way to the Dead Sea for a bit of relaxation.
 As the lowest point on Earth, the Dead Sea offers a unique experience where the high salt content allows you to float with ease.
 One great place to enjoy this is at Ein Bokek beach.